Executive Summary

 Oncology is Egypt's fastest-growing pharmaceutical therapy area, driven by National Cancer Institute expansion and UHI oncology coverage.
 Diabetes management (Egypt has ~20% adult prevalence — among the world's highest) is structurally large, with GLP-1 receptor agonist adoption growing.
 Hepatitis C treatment programs (following the world's largest HCV treatment program completion) have created durable infectious disease research infrastructure.
 Biosimilars are gaining share in immunology and oncology as EDA approves local manufacturing and imports.

-How does BioNixus conduct healthcare market research in Egypt?
+How does BioNixus support healthcare market research in Egypt?